gpupuck/rules_ml_toolchain/README.md

 > [!WARNING]
 > This project is under active development and is not yet ready for production use.

-This project provides Bazel rules to achieve hermetic and cross-platform builds.
+This project provides Bazel rules for ML project to achieve hermetic and cross-platform builds.

-Hermetic builds benefits:
+C++ and CUDA hermetic builds benefits:
 * Reproducibility: Every build produces identical results regardless of the developer's machine environment.
 * Consistency: Eliminates "works on my machine" issues, ensuring builds are consistent across different development environments.
 * Isolation: Builds are isolated from the host system, minimizing unexpected dependencies and side effects.

-Cross-Platform builds benefits:
+C++ cross-platform builds benefits:
 * Single Source of Truth: Develop and maintain a single codebase that can be built for various target platforms (e.g., Linux, macOS).
 * Efficiency: Streamlines the build and release process for multiple platforms.

-# C++ toolchains
+# Configure C++ toolchains

-### How to configure ML toolchain in your project
+### How to configure toolchains for ML project

-Add this code before CUDA initialization in WORKSPACE file
+Add below code before CUDA initialization in WORKSPACE file

 ```
 http_archive(